Gold-1234/Gold-1234/README.md

-# Hi, I'm Goldi
+# 👋 Hi, I'm Gold-1234!
+(Goldi Kumari)

 Welcome to my GitHub profile!
 I’m a passionate student, product builder, and developer with a love for creating impactful solutions from scratch.
-My journey is fueled by curiosity and a drive to learn and innovate, especially in the realms of web development, backend engineering, and the rapidly evolving world of generative AI.
+My journey is fueled by curiosity and a drive to learn and innovate, especially in the realms of web development, backend engineering, and the rapidly evolving world of agentic and generative AI.

 ---